above - Wallace and Shirley Berman with Allen

 - devoted to the Beat Generation and associated writers, artists,

 musicians and whomever.
-We have been publishing for nineteen years and
+We have been publishing for twenty two years and

 the magazine has grown in that time.
 We consider it primarily an